-Since it needs a well-drained soil, mix compost into the ground when you plant Japanese lilac trees.
+Since it needs well-drained soil, mix compost into the ground when you plant Japanese lilac trees.
 The compost will loosen the soil, promoting proper moisture flow.
-This is particularly important in clayey soils.
+This is particularly important in clay-rich soils.

 Keep the ground evenly moist, but make sure it drains well.
 Mulch will help with water retention.
 So will compost.
 Suitable water retention means you won't have to water the plant as often.

-While Japanese lilac tree can live in soil of average fertility, it does better in more fertile soil.
-To feed the plant, mix soil amendments into the ground every spring.
-If you feel an extra boost is needed, buy a balanced fertilizer.
-Follow instructions on the bag carefully, since over-feeding can burn the plant.
-Apply the fertilizer every spring.
-Hose down the soil afterward so that the fertilizer goes down to the roots.
+While a Japanese lilac tree can live in soil of average fertility, it does better in more fertile soil.
+Feed the plant by mixing soil amendments into the ground every spring.
+Buy a balanced fertilizer if you feel an extra boost is needed.
+Make sure to follow instructions on the bag carefully since over-feeding can burn the plant.
+After applying the fertilizer every spring, hose down the soil so that the fertilizer goes down to the roots.

-Tree-form lilacs come in three sub-species, having subtle differences from each other (such as the Chinese being a bit smaller, etc.):
+Tree-form lilacs come in three subspecies, having subtle differences from one another (such as the Chinese being a bit smaller, etc.):